 The Fraport executive declined to give any indications on the price or comment on Portuguese media reports that the consortium's initial offer was the lowest of five that qualified for the next stage of the process, lagging well behind a EUR€2.6 billion (USD$3.4 billion) bid from France's Vinci.

-Portugal's government hopes to sell ANA by the end of the year as it tries to fulfil the terms of a bailout from the European Union and the International Monetary Fund.
+Portugal's government hopes to sell ANA by the end of the year as it tries to fulfill the terms of a bailout from the European Union and the International Monetary Fund.

 It picked five out of eight preliminary bidders to make binding offers, among them the consortium grouping Fraport and Australia's Industry Funds Management.